 The deputy Judge took pity on Woolstan and allowed him to pay in instalments, 10s per month (defendant remarking that he would not comply with the order).

 In November 1874, still separated from her husband Woolstan and still living at the Bridge Inn, Ann was found dead in her bedroom, aged 42.
-Daughter Catherine Sarah remained living with her maternal grandfather.
+Her daughter, Catherine Sarah Marshall, remained living with her maternal grandfather, John Barker at the Bridge Inn.

 In September 1876 Woolstan was appointed as Inspector of Nuisances for the Local Board, at an annual salary of £70, replacing William Campbell.